FAA lifts ban on Boeing 737 Max after deadly crashes in 2018 and 2019 grounded the jet

 The U.S. government had been viewed by many as the global standard-bearer for aviation safety.
 But the FAA’s certification that the Max was safe in 2017, and its initial reluctance to ground the aircraft after the Ethiopia crash, severely tarnished the agency’s credibility.
 Aviation safety authorities in China, the European Union and many other countries were quicker to act.

-Revelations that some Boeing employees raised concerns internally about some of the problems cited in the crashes, sent mocking and manipulative messages about regulators, and led a campaign to prevent the FAA from requiring costly simulator training for Max pilots, underscored flaws in regulatory process, which allows the agency to delegate much of the detailed work of certification to the manufacturer itself.
+Revelations that some Boeing employees raised concerns internally about some of the problems cited in the crashes, sent mocking and manipulative messages about regulators, and led a campaign to prevent the FAA from requiring costly simulator training for Max pilots underscored flaws in regulatory process, which allows the agency to delegate much of the detailed work of certification to the manufacturer.

 Families of those killed in the two crashes remain unconvinced of the plane’s safety, and they appealed to the FAA to release more technical details about Boeing’s fixes so independent experts can assess whether they are sufficient to ensure the Max is safe.

-“Prove that safety is your priority,” said Naoise Ryan, who lives in Ireland, and described the effect the death of husband Mick Ryan in the Ethiopian Airlines crash had on her young daughter, Saorlaith.
+“Prove that safety is your priority,” said Naoise Ryan, who lives in Ireland and described the effect the death of her husband, Mick Ryan, in the Ethiopian Airlines crash had on their young daughter, Saorlaith.

-The little girl begged her father not to leave on the work trip for the UN’s World Food Program.
-But her parents knew he wasn’t taking on a dangerous assignment so, Ryan said, “There was nothing to be concerned about.”
+The girl had begged her father not to leave on the work trip for the U.N.
+World Food Program.
+But her parents knew he wasn’t taking on a dangerous assignment, so, Ryan said, “there was nothing to be concerned about.”

-Ryan said her daughter suffers night terrors and after her fourth birthday wish that her father return went unfulfilled, she gave up on wishing.
+Ryan said her daughter has night terrors and after her 4th-birthday wish that her father return went unfulfilled, she gave up on wishing.

 The couple’s son, Macdara, was just a few months old at the time of the crash and will never know his father.